 BIOS OF THE CAST MEMBERS

 Alex is the Founder of Sher Vancouver.
-He is active in the community and cultural affairs and is an advocate for marginalized and vulnerable people.
+He is active in the community and cultural affairs.
 Alex has worked as a social worker, instructor, clinician, youth counsellor, and team leader.
 He has an MSc in Public Administration and Public Policy from the Department of Government from the London School of Economics and a Master of Social Work from Dalhousie University.
 Alex is the recipient of the Meritorious Service Medal from the Governor General of Canada.